Pirate-test-4/SalesforceWatch/README.md

 ![App Bundles](images/app-bundles.png)

 Observers work similar to selectors and delegates in iOS: you register an observer to handle a specific request, implement handleWatchKitNotification in your iOS app, create a response block, and you are good to go.
 Observers allow a more object-oriented and modern approach to handling communications.
-It's personal preference, but in the sample app provided below, we will use observers.
-The code is intentionally simple, but would not take much to make it much more extensible with a [chain of responsibility pattern](http://en.wikipedia.org/wiki/Chain-of-responsibility_pattern).
+It's personal preference, but the developer pack and sample app uses observers.
+We like them.
+You should too.

 ##Sample App
- This Salesforce Wear developer pack provides a complete implementation of  a basic task list app that uses the existing tasks functionality within Salesforce.
+ This Salesforce Wear developer pack provides a complete implementation of  a basic approvals app that uses the existing tasks functionality within Salesforce.
 Because the purpose of the tutorial is to demonstrate WatchKit integration, the iOS app will be extremely basic from a User Interface perspective - support for authentication and that is about it.
 You can grab the app from [GitHub](https://github.com/quintonwall/SalesforceWatch).

 <INSERT YOUTUBE VIDEO HERE>

 ##iOS App
 Our iOS app is pretty simple.
 It supports authentication and a storyboard with a view controller for you to extend.
 The code includes all the hooks, and sample code you need to implement your own Apple Watch logic.
-Let's walk through the logic now.
+Let's walk through the logic on the phone now.

 ###AppDelegate.m
 The AppDelegate, the start of your application, is provided by the MobileSDK when you create a new project using forceios.
 To support WatchKit, we've implemented the handleWatchKitExtensionRequest: